cogentcore/core/README.md

 # TODO

+* adding prompt with word-wrap is causing dialog contents with max-stretch to not stretch -- need some extra logic on the second pass!

+* add view desc tag to all dialog prompts.

 * mac drawLoop is never being exited -- this is bad and should be fixed!  tried to send a signal but it isn't being received.. need to send via a different routine??

 * color dialog should always operate on a temp color value and then you get that when user presses ok.  and show the rgb values directly in it.